 Many pastors preach that God will meet you where you are.
 Does He?
 In order to answer this question another question, comes to mind what does it mean for God to meet you where you are?
 Will He meet you in the bathroom, kitchen, car, closet, job, etc. That can't be what that means, could it?
 God is omnipresent!
 Comically speaking, the answer is yes.
 No matter where you are God is there.

 Based on what's being taught, this question needs more attention than it has been given.
-Let's look at a few encounters Jesus had with people to gain clarity on what "God meets you where you are means".
+Let's look at a few encounters Jesus had with people to gain clarity on what "God meets you where you mean".

 - The Samaritan woman-John 4:7-29